Button Mashing... Let's Not

 alive (preferably as an archer and/or healer who can stay off to the

 side).
 I put myself through this for games in series that I love, but

 otherwise it's a deal-breaker for me.

-- Early Final Fantasy games (through VIII) are turn-based, though the
+- Early Final Fantasy games (through VIII, and X but not X-2) are

 - Dragon Quest VIII and traditional mode in Dragon Quest XI